davidbowland/form-submit/README.md

 * `formSubmit.validation.isDate(<value>, [format], [generalSeparators])`
    ex: `formSubmit.validation.isDate('01/01/2001')` or `formSubmit.validation.isDate('1/1/01', 'm/d/yy')`
    * Returns true if the value matches the date format (default: `mm/dd/yyyy`), otherwise returns false
-   See `isTimestamp` for format string values.
-General separator argument should be true if non-digits in the format string should be ignored.
+   * See `isTimestamp` for format string values
+   * General separator argument should be true if non-digits in the format string should be ignored

 * `formSubmit.validation.isTime(<value>, [format], [generalSeparators])`
    ex: `formSubmit.validation.isTime('08:20')` or `formSubmit.validation.isTime('8:20', 'H:MM')`
    * Returns true if the value matches the time format (default: `HH24:MM`), otherwise returns false
-   See `isTimestamp` for format string values.
-General separator argument should be true if non-digits in the format string should be ignored.
+   * See `isTimestamp` for format string values
+   * General separator argument should be true if non-digits in the format string should be ignored

 * `formSubmit.validation.formatDigits(<value>, [format])`
    ex: `formSubmit.validation.formatDigits('123')` or `formSubmit.validation.formatDigits('123', '00000')`
    * Returns the value formatted to pass `isDigits`
-   Digits in the format string, when provided, are replaced by digits in the value until either is exhausted.
+   * Digits in the format string, when provided, are replaced by digits in the value until either is exhausted

 * `formSubmit.validation.formatNumber(<value>)`
    ex: `formSubmit.validation.formatNumber('-123.456')`
    * Returns the value formatted to pass `isNumber`
-   This function adds comma separators.
-Use `formatDigits` for finer control over output.
+   * This function adds comma separators, use `formatDigits` for finer control over output

 * `formSubmit.validation.formatCurrency(<value>)`
    ex: `formSubmit.validation.formatCurrency('-987.65')`
    * Returns the value formatted to pass `isCurrency`
-   This function adds comma separators.
-Use `formatDigits` for finer control over output.
+   * This function adds comma separators, use `formatDigits` for finer control over output

 * `formSubmit.validation.formatPhone(<value> ,[format])`
    ex: `formSubmit.validation.formatPhone('(123)456-7890')` or `formSubmit.validation.formatPhone('123-456-7890', '000-000-0000')`
    * Returns the value formatted to pass `isPhone`
-   Digits in the format string, when provided, are replaced by digits in the value until either is exhausted.
+   * Digits in the format string, when provided, are replaced by digits in the value until either is exhausted

 * `formSubmit.validation.formatZip(<value>)`
    ex: `formSubmit.validation.formatZip('123')`